itsybitesyspider/retriever/README.md

 Retriever can be used as a servicable component store, because records that share the same keys are easy to cross-reference with each other.
-But Retriever is not designed specifically for games, and it tries to balance programmer comfort with reliability and performance.
+But Retriever is not designed specifically for game projects, and it tries to balance programmer comfort with reliability and performance.

-The strategy for extracting high performance is completely different.
 ECSs use low-cardinality indexes to do an enormous amount of work very quickly.
 Retriever uses high-cardinality indexes to avoid as much work as possible.